-The EESS commenced In Queensland on 1 March 2013.
-Tasmania commenced the system on 1 May 2013.
-The remaining participating Australian jurisdictions are currently progressing their implementation of the EESS.
+The EESS commenced In Queensland on 1 March 2013 with a 12 month transition period.
+Tasmania and Western Australia have recognised the EESS.
+Australian jurisdictions are currently progressing or considering their implementation of the EESS and all jurisdictions are participating in an Inter-Governmental Agreement (IGA) process.
 New Zealand will have complementary legislation in due course.

 ERAC has created a central portal for identifying all certificates of electrical equipment issued under electrical safety laws in Australia.

 To verify your product has a Certificate, click here for the public search of certificates.